davoodimhmd/davoodimhmd/README.md

 # 💫 About Me:
-🔭 I’m currently working on personal projects<br>👯 I’m looking to collaborate on AI projects<br>🤝 I’m looking for help with Node js , Express and next<br>🌱 I’m currently learning AI and next js<br>💬 Ask me about web app development <br>⚡ Fun fact
+🔭 I’m currently working on
+Developing scalable web applications with Node.js, React, and Next.js, and building AI-driven solutions for educational and metaverse platforms.

+👯 I’m looking to collaborate on
+Innovative projects in AI, web development, or SaaS platforms that aim to make a global impact.

+🤝 I’m looking for help with
+Exploring advanced DevOps practices and optimizing containerized deployments with Docker.

+🌱 I’m currently learning
+Next.js with TypeScript and refining skills in cloud-based SaaS architecture and AI governance.

+💬 Ask me about
+Building educational platforms, integrating AI into applications, or designing efficient web solutions with modern technologies.

 # 💻 Tech Stack: